FOR SENSITIVE, REACTIVE SCALPS

 One Bar.
 Every Ingredient Listed.

-The Castor Oil Shampoo Bar is sulfate-free, preserves your scalp's quiet, and carries a full INCI list — no synthetic fragrance, not even a masking one.
+The Native Essence Fragrance-Free Shampoo Bar is sulfate-free, preserves your scalp's quiet, and carries a full INCI list — no synthetic fragrance, not even a masking one.

 Where medicated dandruff shampoos strip and drugstore fragrance-free liquids hide masking agents in the fine print, this bar does neither.
-Every ingredient is disclosed: Longsheng rice water and hydrolyzed rice protein to help fortify brittle strands, cocoa butter and shea butter to cleanse without the sting, and a scent profile built entirely from essential oils — rose geranium, chamomile, cedarwood, jasmine, patchouli, ho leaf, orange peel, and rose flower — nothing synthetic underneath.
-Castor oil contributes ricinoleic acid, a fatty acid that has been studied for its role in scalp comfort; no growth or circulation claims are made here, only what the label shows.
-The sulfate-free, pH-balanced formula means reactive skin isn't caught between cleansing efficacy and comfort.
-If you're switching from a silicone-coated liquid shampoo, expect 3–4 washes to recalibrate — that's not a flaw, it's the bar replacing a coating your scalp never needed.
+Every ingredient is disclosed: Longsheng rice water delivers amino acids that condition and soften from the first wash, sodium cocoyl isethionate — a mild coconut-derived cleanser, not a sulfate — lifts oil and buildup without the sting, and shea butter and jojoba put the softness back so hair dries soft instead of stripped.
+There is zero added fragrance and zero essential oils: no scent profile at all, just a faint natural earthiness from the raw plant ingredients that disappears once hair dries.
+The sulfate-free, pH-balanced formula means reactive skin isn’t caught between cleansing efficacy and comfort.
+If you’re switching from a silicone-coated liquid shampoo, expect 3–4 washes to recalibrate — that’s not a flaw, it’s the bar replacing a coating your scalp never needed.
 Patch test recommended for highly reactive skin.

 Backed by the science